pymedphys/pymedphys/README.rst

 ------------------

 A place to share, review, improve, and transparently learn off of each other’s code.
-It is a library of tools that we all have access to and, because of its `license`_, will all have access to whatever it becomes in the future.
+It is an open-source library of tools that we all have access to.
 It is inspired by the collaborative work of our physics peers in astronomy and their `Astropy Project`_.
 PyMedPhys is available on `PyPI`_, `GitHub`_ and `conda-forge`_.